 Look for raised ridges traveling across the lawn, accompanied by piles of dirt that look like a mini volcano.

 - Ant hills: Check along fence lines and in pavement cracks for piles of coarse grained dirt with a small hole on top.
 You can often see ants traveling in and out of the hill.

-If you are experiencing an infestation you cannot control, please do not hesitate to contact us.
+If you are experiencing an infestation you cannot control, please do not hesitate to call us at 262-797-4160 or contact us online.
 We are always happy to help.